ZhengxuYan/NoveltyRank/writeup.md

 - False negatives are technically substantial papers whose abstracts bury innovations in dense math or engineering language; when contributions arrive late or read as classical analysis, the model defaults to the majority class.
 - Predictions over-weight the opening paragraphs and familiar phrases such as "dual-branch" or "benchmark"; once those cues appear the model over-penalizes, exposing a recall gap on method-heavy work.
 - Similarity heuristics offer little separation between FP and FN cases, reinforcing that deeper semantic reasoning is required beyond max/avg similarity signals.

+Overall, the key issue is that we lack sufficient feature to help the model better understand novelty.
+Similarity scores alone are insufficient, and we need to explore richer metadata and context to guide the model's judgments.

+### taking Next Steps
+1. remove comparison DPO for now, focus on classification SFT and classification DPO.(considering the limited improvement from comparison DPO and the difficulty of error analysis)
+2. Use a detailed similarity report to help error analysis and data augmentation instead of only using similarity scores.

+## Add New Feature: Similarity Report
+We extract the top-K similar papers from arXiv for each target example in the dataset (stored in a dedicated column).
+A Qwen-235B model then generates a detailed similarity report informed by the target paper and its neighbours.
+Each report is instructed to cover four sections:

+1. **Shared Themes**
+  - Focus on topics, methods, tasks, data types, or motivations that appear explicitly in the texts.
+2. **Overlap Snapshot**
+  - Summarise key overlap areas in two to three sentences.
+  - Mention which arXiv IDs drive each overlap signal without analysing papers individually.
+3. **Distinctive Aspects**
+  - Bullet list of target-specific ideas or claims absent from the similar papers.
+  - Ground every bullet in explicit differences observed in the abstracts.
+4. **Novelty Verdict**
+  - Conclude with High/Medium/Low and a one-sentence justification tied to the aggregated evidence.

+### Results (Focusing on CS_CV)

+- **SFT**
+  - Result dir: `results/new_model_sft_cv`
+  - Final sampler: `tinker://4ba31574-b75b-52fc-a87a-408e984590d0:train:0/sampler_weights/final`
+  - Test metrics (limit 500, T=0.0): accuracy 0.792, precision 0.414, recall 0.315, F1 0.358
+- **Classification-DPO (lr=5e-4)**
+  - Result dir: `results/new_model_dpo_cv_v3`
+  - Final sampler: `tinker://ad85b617-2ed7-5dde-b0f7-9302423902a0:train:0/sampler_weights/final`
+  - Test metrics (limit 500, T=0.0): accuracy 0.568, precision 0.310, recall 0.338, F1 0.324, unresolved 124/500
+- **SFT + DPO**
+  - Result dir: `results/new_model_dpo_cv_v1`
+  - Best sampler: `tinker://9a82def9-793e-51f8-8a7a-cd23781cbdd4:train:0/sampler_weights/000310`
+  - Test metrics (limit 500, T=0.0): accuracy 0.782, precision 0.384, recall 0.304, F1 0.339

+### Observations
+- Similarity reports help SFT improve precision and recall significantly, indicating that richer context aids the model's understanding of novelty.
+- Classification-DPO with similarity reports shows moderate accuracy but balanced precision/